The Language Construction Kit

 Basque verbs can inflect to encode information about the listener.
 For instance, ekarri digute is a neutral way of saying 'They brought it to us'; ekarri zigunate means the same, but also indicates that the listener is a woman addressed with the informal personal pronoun.

-Some distinctions languages make:
+Some distinctions languages make on their verbs:

 Any language can express these distinctions, but they differ in which features are grammaticalized: reflected in the morphology and syntax of the language.
 English, for instance, grammaticalizes person and number in its verbal system, while Japanese does not.
 On the other hand Japanese verbs have positive and negative forms, as well as a morphological indication of levels of deference.